chrdek/linqpath_prerel/README.md

 <br/>
 <br/>
 <br/>
-This nuget package is used to create deeply nested folder layouts for your C# applications/projects.
+This nuget package is used to create various folder layouts for your C# applications/projects.

 Online project located at [nuget gallery.](https://nuget.org/)